Sabena: 1946–1960: Transatlantic expansion

-After the war, in 1946, Sabena resumed operating a network of intra-European scheduled services.
+After the war, on 1 September 1945, Sabena resumed operating a network of intra-European scheduled services.
 The fleet initially consisted mainly of Douglas DC-3s.
 There were thousands of surplus Douglas C-47 Skytrains (the military variant of the DC-3) available to help airlines restart operations after the war.
 The airline now flew under the name of SABENA—Belgian World Airlines.

 Sabena started its first transatlantic route to New York City on 4 June 1946, initially using unpressurised Douglas DC-4 airliners, which were augmented and later replaced by Douglas DC-6Bs.
 The DC-4s also restarted the airline's traditional route to the Belgian Congo.
 Sabena was the first airline to introduce transatlantic schedules from the north of England, when one of its DC-6Bs inaugurated the Brussels-Manchester-New York route on 28 October 1953.

 The Convair 240 was introduced in 1949 to partially replace the DC-3s that until then had flown most European services.
 As of 1956, improved Convair 440 "Metropolitan" twins began replacing the Convair 240 twins and were used successfully well into the 1960s between European regional destinations.

 In 1957, the long-range Douglas DC-7C was introduced for long-haul routes, but this plane would begin to be supplanted after only three years by the jet age.
 It remained in service on the transatlantic route until 1962.

 On 3 June 1954, a Soviet Air Force Mikoyan-Gurevich MiG-15 (NATO reporting name "Fagot") attacked a Sabena-operated Douglas DC-3 on a cargo flight from the United Kingdom to Yugoslavia, killing the radio operator and wounding both the captain and engineer.
 Co-pilot Douglas Wilson managed to land in Austria, but the plane suffered significant damage.

 For the 1958 world exposition in Brussels, Sabena leased two Lockheed Super Constellations from Seaboard World Airlines, using them mainly on transatlantic routes.
 In the same period, there were experiments with helicopter passenger service using Sikorsky S-58 aircraft from Brussels to Antwerp, Rotterdam, Eindhoven, and the Paris heliport at Issy-les-Moulineaux.